Scientific Name

 Light: This succulent prefers full sun.
 It tolerates light to partial shade in hot summer climates but will produce weak, floppy growth when grown in too much shade.
 Plant your H. verticillatum in an area of your garden that gets 6 hours of sunlight daily.

-Soil: H. verticillatum does not need rich soil, but it does need excellent drainage.
+Soil: H. verticillatum does not need rich soil but requires excellent drainage.
 Choose a commercial potting mix for succulents, or make one yourself.

 Watering: The best way to water H. verticillatum is to use the "soak and dry" method.
 Get the soil completely wet, and then wait until it is dry before watering again.